-With a greater number of collection agencies offering early outs and the wider need for administrative help among healthcare providers, this is the perfect time to expand beyond simple pre collection.
+With a greater number of collection agencies offering early out programs and the wider need for administrative help among healthcare providers, this is the perfect time to expand beyond simple pre-collection.

 If you already offer more extended business office services in your own collection agency, evaluate your marketing.
 Do current clients understand everything you offer?
 Are you using these services as a selling point to potential clients?

 Here are three strategic areas of early intervention where you can help healthcare clients better serve patients while resolving more bills, faster.

 2. BILLING AND PAYMENT REMINDER SERVICES

 Just as in every other type of business, patients expect convenience.
 Offering the payment options they prefer will increase patient satisfaction and resolve more accounts earlier in the revenue cycle.

 Sending email and text payment reminders to patients who have opted in can significantly increase the number of payments captured.

 If you offer text message and email reminders for patients on recurring payment plans, software (like PDCflow’s Flow Technology) can be a big advantage to your medical clients.

 Along with offering other early intervention services to clients, in the coming year and beyond, it will be essential to incorporate technology into your collection strategy.

 PDCflow lets agencies cater to consumer preferences through a variety of self-serve and digital communication payment features: